aptech/docs/docs/CR-det.rst

 ----------------
 .. function:: det(x)

-    :param x: NxN square matrix or K-dimensional array where the last two dimensions are NxN .
+    :param x:
-    :type x: TODO
+    :type x: NxN square matrix or K-dimensional array where the last two dimensions are NxN

     :returns: y (*TODO*), scalar or [K-2]-dimensional array, the determinant(s) of x.